-Ultimately, which area you visit will come down to your travel preferences and how much time you have to explore.
+Ultimately, deciding which is better and whether you will visit the South Rim or West Rim will come down to your travel preferences and how much time you have to explore.
 Need help making your decision?
-Take a closer look at the South Rim and Grand Canyon West:
+Read our West Rim vs. South Rim comparison guide:

 The Grand Canyon South Rim